icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 Please follow the instructions on page [Generic iCub machine installation instructions](generic-machine.md), in order to prepare a generic machine for the iCub network.

-## NOTE 1 - about Newtwork configuration
+## NOTE 1 - about Network configuration
 Usually, the laptop network conection are used as follows

 - **Cabled connection (internal)** - Connection to the robot; this port is used to connect to the icub-head, both directly (a network cable connect the robot and the laptop) or through a switch